 1912, on Washington’s Birthday, a group of descendants of Thomas and John Scudder of Salem, Massachusetts, organized the Scudder Association.
 Their objective was “the belief that the bond of kinship would prove strong enough to weld us into a powerful society, membership in which should be an inspiration to generation after generation of American Scudders and their descendants, wherever they may be found, the world over.”

 Over the years, a dedicated group of family historians increased the knowledge about the Scudder descendants.
 These researchers include and are not limited to Ed Soper, Nita Baugh, Roberta Kloos, Georgia Whitson, Dorothy Vaughn Scudder, and Dick Scudder.
 They created an extensive Scudder genealogy.
 This Scudder family association later joined with the Scudder Memorial Association, formed in 1911 “to erect, equip and maintain a hospital … to honor and perpetuate the missionary work begun in 1819 by the Reverend John Scudder, MD, and carried on by his descendants.”

-Today that effort is expertly carried on by Chris Scudder.
-If you have any Scudder related genealogical questions Chris may be contacted at Scudder Genealogist
+Today that effort is expertly carried on by Margery Boyden, our Historian.
+If you have any Scudder related history questions Margery can be contacted at Contact The Historian.

 Scudder Association Grants